What Is Impermanent Loss and How Can Derivatives Mitigate It?

 Impermanent loss (IL) is the temporary loss of funds a liquidity provider experiences when the price of their deposited assets changes compared to simply holding them.
 Derivatives, specifically options, can mitigate IL by allowing the DAO to buy a put option on the volatile asset in the pool, insuring against a sharp price drop that causes IL.

-What Is the Risk of ‘Impermanent Loss’ in DeFi?
+What Is ‘Impermanent Loss’ in a Locked Liquidity Pool?

 What Is “Impermanent Loss” in the Context of DeFi Smart Contracts, and How Do L2s Indirectly Mitigate It?